jawhitti/INTERCAL/README.md

 ﻿
-# INTERCAL
+# SICK - Simple Component Intercal for .NET
-Official home of Simple Component Intercal for .NET
+Official home of Simple Component Intercal for .NET (SICK)

 # Introduction
 The following was written by Jason Whittington, who